 An endorsement is also a good way to add extra coverage to your policy without having to purchase an entirely new one.
 Your ERIE agent can walk you through your policy and let you know which endorsements you currently have on your policy and if there are any additional endorsements that make sense to add.

 Here are a few popular choices.

-Relax, You’re Getting a Rental.
-ERIE offers Transportation Expense coverage for Customers who don’t have access to their vehicle for a particular time period due to a covered accident or other covered loss.
+- Relax, you're getting a rental: ERIE offers Transportation Expense coverage1 for customers who don’t have access to their vehicle for a particular time period due to a covered accident or other covered loss.
 Basic rental car coverage for a compact car due to a covered comprehensive coverage loss is automatically included in your auto policy in most states if you’ve purchased comprehensive coverage.
-However, if you need a larger vehicle or Transportation Expense coverage for a collision loss, there are options to buy additional coverage (ERIE offers coverage for five different classes of vehicle rentals, each with a corresponding premium rate).
+However, if you need a larger vehicle or Transportation Expense coverage for a collision loss, there are options to buy additional coverage (With ERIE you can choose from six different classes of vehicle rentals, each with a corresponding premium rate).
 You can also purchase ERIE’s Roadside & Rentals bundle, which has options to include Roadside Service coverage2 along with Transportation Expense coverage.

-Poof: Gone!
-The ERIE Auto Plus endorsement includes Diminishing Deductible and extends limits to the basic auto policy.
+- Poof: Gone!
+The ERIE Auto Plus® endorsement includes Diminishing Deductible and extends limits to the basic auto policy.
 For around $30, you can cover all of the vehicles listed on your policy with higher limits to many of our “Xtra Protection Features.”
-And for each consecutive claims-free policy year (beginning when this endorsement is added), the deductible amount will be reduced by $100 up to a maximum reduction of $500.*** It also includes a $10,000 death benefit.4
+And for each consecutive claims-free policy year (beginning when this endorsement is added), the deductible amount will be reduced by $100 up to a maximum reduction of $500.
+It also includes a $10,000 death benefit.4